 What is hepatitis A?

 Hepatitis A is an infection of the liver caused by a virus (a germ that can make people sick).
-It is usually mild and rarely causes permanent liver damage.
-The disease is usually more severe in adults than in children.
+The disease is usually mild in children, but can be more serious in adults.

 What are the symptoms?